 - Local libraries

-- Community rec centers
+- Community recreation centers

 - Nearby medical facilities

-- A location with a high walkability score (you can get your walkability score here by typing in your address)
+- A location with a high walkability score

 - Nearby shopping